Condzi/rt/notes/plan.md

 - [ ] Cleanup / refactor, in preparation for Extras
   - [X] use iterative version of ray_color
   - [X] move out the common code from cpu_rt to rt_base
+  - [X] separate cpu_rt from gfx rt creation
+  - [ ] add possibility render the scene multiple times with different parameters
   - [ ] refactor the code so it is possible to set parameters in gui before rendering
-  - [ ] add possibility render the scene multiple times with different parameters

 - [ ] Extra
   - [ ] API for the engine so other applications can use this renderer